PALEOCURRICULUM VITAE

 Potamornis skutchi Elzanowski, Paul, Stidham 2000

-archibaldi Brett-Surman, Paul 1985
+Avisaurus archibaldi Brett-Surman, Paul 1985

-Motion picture and TV credits -
+Motion picture credits -

-NOVA - Origins 4: Where Are the Aliens?
-Script review, 2004
+Origins 4: Where Are the Aliens?"
+Script review.
+WGBH/PBS, 2004

-When Dinosaurs Roamed America, Dinosaur Planet - research, primary skeletal, muscle and life designs, The Discovery Channel, 2000
+When Dinosaurs Roamed America, Dinosaur Planet.
+Research, primary skeletal, muscle and life designs.
+The Discovery Channel, 2000

-The Dinosaurs! - Scientific Consultant (miscredited as 'George Paul') PBS, 1992
+The Dinosaurs! - Scientific Consultant (miscredited as 'George Paul').
+WGBH/PBS, 1992

 Books –